synesdeija/synesdeija/README.md

 - 💬 Ask me about:  **using Docker for low latency local database development!**

 - 🧼 Soapbox:  **Spring is coming; consider planting native flowers and milkweed or butterfly weed (so beautiful in shades of orange) in your yard to Give Bees (and butterflies) a Chance!
-No pollenators, no food.**
+No pollinators, no food.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">